thehogfather/brackets-code-folding/README.md

 A code folding extension for [Brackets](https://github.com/adobe/brackets/) based on [CodeMirror's folding addon](http://codemirror.net/demo/folding.html).
 Peforms code folding based on brace ({}, []) matching and multiline comments for javascript, json, css, php and less files.
 Also has some support for html and xml files based on tag matching.

-Supports quickly collapsing and expanding all code regions for .css and .less files through context menu items.

-Alt-Clicking on code regions collapses or expands all foldable child regions (as found in OSX Finder).
+Holding down the Alt-key while clicking on code regions collapses or expands all foldable child regions (as found in OSX Finder).

 ### How to install
 Navigate to **Brackets > File > Install Extension** and paste url https://github.com/thehogfather/brackets-code-folding